 1. Ensure you are wearing gloves and PPE.
 Blood and bodily fluids may need to be cleaned up.
 Be careful of sharps.

-2. Empty the bin by removing the liner bag, sealing it and placing it in a lined rubbish bin container or trolley waste receptacle.
-Always use extreme caution when removing any bin liner.
+3. Remove the liner bag, sealing it and placing it in a lined rubbish bin container or trolley waste receptacle.
+Always use caution when removing any bin liner.
 They can contain sharp objects including needles.
 Don’t allow the bin liner to brush your skin or body.
 Don’t try to compress the bin liners in the bin even if you have gloves on.

 4. Wipe the bin with Sanitary Bin Wipes.
 Especially focus on the lid and other possible touch points.

-7. Refit the lid, inspect to ensure the bin is ready for service and give a final wipe if necessary.
+6. Put the liner bin back into the hygiene bin.
+Close the door.
+Ensure the bin is ready for service and give a final wipe if necessary.

 We’d love to hear from you.
 Tell us what you think about servicing feminine hygiene bins yourself.
 If you’re doing it already how’s it going?
 Do you have any advice, tips or hints for those considering the move to servicing their own sanitary bins.
 We appreciate all the ideas and feedback so many people email to us.
 It makes the information we provide so much more relevant and helpful.